 The first thing we have to take into account is the access to the starting point of the activity:

-We have to think that the hours of light in winter are scarce and that in general after 3 pm there are many areas in which the sun no longer hits, which causes a rapid decrease in temperature.
+- We have to have in mind the winter light hours.
+In general, after 3pm, there are many areas that the sun no longer hits, which causes a rapid decrease in temperature.

 In much of the mountainous territory it is easy for us to find snow or ice on the ground.
 Other times it will be the mud that makes it difficult for us to walk.
 This means that, we need to adapt our footwear and means of progression to the terrain and its conditions.